 Our videos, show real-world examples and will help you identify if you have a Wasp nest, Hornets' nest or a colony of Honey or Bumblebees.

 A Wasp or Hornet nest will resemble Heathrow airport, one lands, one takes off, think of us as traffic control.

 Wasps do not generally hang around the nest entrance for too long (a busy nest will have wasps queuing up to get in) as they are on a mission with no time to lose.

 Bees will also cluster around the entrance to a nest and bumblebees, in particular, will fly around in mating flights outside the nest entrance, but not in a determined manner as wasps.

 The guaranteed way to determine an active wasp nest is not so much them going in, but more so the way they leave the nest.
 Wasps will exit the nest in the manner of a firework going off.
 They have delivered their catch to the nest and are now eager to be off hunting.
 So watch out for that hasty departure, this is the key!

 Wasp and Hornet nest identification - what to look for...

 When do wasps make their nests?

-Queen wasps start the nest in the spring on their own.
-There are no worker wasps about at this time.
+Queen wasps start building their new nests in the spring (they never re-use old nests from previous years).
+There are no worker wasps about at this time of year.

 Queen wasp stripping wood.